brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-03-24-hour-apple-news-video-network.md

----
-layout: post
-title: 24-hour Apple news video network
+# 24-hour Apple news video network
----

 The <a href="http://www.thedigitallifestyle.tv/">Digital Lifestyle</a> launched a new 24-hour online network dedicated to Apple followers.
 The site mixes original programs with popular Apple/tech-related podcasts and YouTube material, as well as daily news updates and live coverage of breaking tech news events.